Surviving Motherhood

 Don’t believe the lie that you’re failing just because you’re weary.

 I remember the days of overwhelm.
 I felt like I wasn’t doing my job right.
 I had left a high-paying career to be a full-time mom—answering a call I believed was holy—and yet, there I was, questioning everything.
 I felt like I wasn’t using my time wisely, or at least that’s what the whisper kept telling me.
+Many mothers experience identity loss, doubt, and pressure when transitioning into full-time motherhood.

 Right there—right in the chaos, when everything feels like it’s crashing down—that’s where He meets us.
 Not when we’re standing tall with everything neatly held together, but when we finally offer Him our weakness, our mess, our breaking point.

 Those moments have often felt like walking through a dry and weary wilderness.
 Yet it is in that very desert that genuine surrender is forged.
 It is only when I repeatedly let go of the idea that I must hold everything together that I can hear God’s gentle whisper.
+God often speaks most clearly in moments of surrender, not strength.

 And this is what I want to tell you—no, I feel this is His heart for you: